ChristyCakes/Chirper/README.md

 This app is like Twitter; you can read, create, edit, and delete tweets (chirps).

-This was an assigned project in my full stack web dev schooling.
 ### Chirper App includes:

 * JSX client React components